 Civil disorder is typically the result of groups or individuals within the population feeling, rightly or wrongly, that their needs or rights are not being met, either by the society at large, a segment thereof, or the current overriding political system.
 When this results in community disruption where intervention is required to maintain public safety it becomes a civil disturbance.
 Civil disturbances can also occur in reaction to political movements or special events that attract large crowds, or as a result of an unemployment or economic crisis.
-When groups or individuals disrupt the community to the point where intervention is required to maintain public safety, the event has become a civil disturbance.
+When groups or individuals disrupt the community to the point where intervention is required to maintain public safety.